adyork/python-ecology-lesson/_episodes/19-cmdline.md

 >
 > For this series of challenges,
 > you are required to make improvements to the `plot_precipitation_climatology.py` script
-> that you downloaded earlier from the setup tab at the top of the page.
+> that you downloaded earlier.
 >
 > For the first improvement,
 > edit the line of code that defines the season command line argument